jewdev/jewDCC/README.md

+# CUSTOM CONNECTIONS ON DISCORD HAVE BEEN PATCHED!
+THIS REPO WILL BE ARCHIVED TILL FURTHER NOTICE.

 # jewDCC <img src="https://i.imgur.com/W2QSZeG.gif" align="right">

 jewDCC - A program I made to add custom connections to Discord, Google-ish material GUI and very good UX, trust me.